gvergine/gvergine.github.io/qnx-buildfile-lang/README.md

 3. Select the ZIP file and proceed with installation
 4. Restart Eclipse and open any QNX `.build` file to enjoy syntax checking and highlighting.

-*Remeber to allow the Xtext Nature to your Eclpse project*
+*Remember to allow the Xtext Nature to your Eclipse project*

 ![screenshot](images/qnx-buildfile-eclipse-plugin.png)